tc39/notes/meetings/2015-09/sept-22.md

 JMC: confirms that IEEE754 defines min num, max num

 AWB:

 discussion about including length in SIMD operations

-MS: Resolution on built-in module?
+MLS: Resolution on built-in module?

 DH: Need module loading completed

 AWB: Don't need this

 YK: Signed up for this previously, can restart work on it.

 DH: Browser vendors are blocked on loader api